StevenTammen/bibledocs.org/content/prayer-list.md

 ## Prayer list

 ### Higher priority requests

-- For J., who just lost an aunt, and for her mother even more, who was close with her sister.
-For the family in general.
 - Comfort and encouragement for M., who lost her husband in his 50s to cancer.
-- Healing for Mrs. O., who is dealing with great pain, and will be undergoing surgeries.
+- Healing for Mrs. O.

 ### Contemporary wider issues

 - For the conflict in the Ukraine -- all those displaced and harmed by the war.
-- For those who have suffered and are suffering as a result of recent economic hiccups.
+- For those who have suffered and are suffering as a result of recent economic hiccups: the lousy stock market, inflation, high mortgage rates, and so on.
 - For persecuted believers in Afghanistan.

 ### Ministries